 Try this: get dressed up and go call on your inner demons, the unwanted parts of you.

 Invite them for tea and cookies, gluten free if you prefer.
-Say hello to them when they arrive, and ask them to sit down and join you for a friendly chat.
+Say hello to your unwanted bits when they arrive, and ask them to sit down and join you for a friendly chat.

 Be nice, especially if you’ve gone out of your way to avoid them in the past.
 You might not have felt like being seen with them before.